Home

 3. Choice number three is to buy an inexpensive electric guitar and take care of it on the road.
 A Mexican Fender Stratocaster can be bought for a very reasonable price and as long as you take care of it and have the room to stow it, just take that.
 Team it up with a portable amplifier and you would have a combo that is pretty hard to beat for the price.

-As far as durability take a look at the condition of Stevie Ray Vaughn's guitars.
-Strats are know for their durability.
+As far as durability have a look at the condition of Stevie Ray Vaughn's guitars.
+Strats are known for their durability.
 Just follow the manufacturers directions for care and have a great time.

-Team either one of these with a great portable guitar amp and busking could be quite lucrative. $$
+Team either one of these with a great portable guitar amp you're ready to rock.

 Can't find it? - Full sitemap here